kelimuttu/kartiniteknologi/content/episodes/16-transcript.en.md

 **K:** Do you have any book, blog, or website that you like to read as references about UI/UX?

 **A:** I don't read a lot of UX books nowadays, I'm more into articles now.
 Back then I really liked reading UX books.
 There are two books that I like.
-First is [inaudible] because it's more about psychology, and Emotional Design from the famous Don Norman.
+First is Don't Make Me Think from Steve Krug because it's more about psychology, and Emotional Design from the famous Don Norman.
 It's also more about psychology, so that I can learn about the foundational concepts of UX.
 Nowadays I read self-growth and project development books.
 There is this book about UX writing that I like, it's not very complete but it's very applicable.
 It's called Microcopy by Kinneret Yifrah.
 She also often writes in Medium.

 **K:** There are a lot of psychology books there.
 When you studied communications in college, did you learn those too?